jraSA/core-example-library/README.md

 ## About <a name = "about"></a>

 A very simple example of a core library using NodeJS and TypeScript.
-This could be used as a boilerplate for more complex project.
+This could be used as a boilerplate for more complex projects.

 ## Running tests  <a name = "running_test"></a>